maxcao13/karpenter/designs/nodepool-node-limits.md

 - Enforcing global maximum Node limits is not a goal of this design.
 - This design does not involve nodes managed outside of Karpenter.
-- The Node limits discussed in this design are slightly different from the Node limits discussed in the [Karpenter - Static Capacity](static-capacity.md) design.
+- The Node limits discussed in this design are different from the Node limits discussed in the [Karpenter - Static Capacity](static-capacity.md) design, but involve similar concepts.
     - See the [Relationship to Static Capacity Design](#relationship-to-static-capacity-design) section for more details.

 ## Design Options